snoopyjc/TimezoneAwareTimedRotatingFileHandler/README.md

 # TimezoneAwareTimedRotatingFileHandler
-For python logging, a TImedRotatingFileHandler that obeys time zones
+For python logging, a TimedRotatingFileHandler that obeys time zones